kirandatwani/kirandatwani.github.io/projects/project-3.md

 <img class="ui medium left floated image" src="{{ site.baseurl }}/images/tech2.jpg">

 This new mindset helped me start seeing myself and my goals in a new light.
 I was able to tie into my search for ikigai with the passion I had for computer science, programming, and technology.
-I took note how several people were able to turn their passion into products, and I was able to observe in sites and events such as https://www.teamlab.art/ teamLab and https://kc-i.jp/tw/ Knowledge Capital.
+I took note how several people were able to turn their passion into products, and I was able to observe in events and sites such as <a href="https://www.teamlab.art/">teamLab</a> and <a href="https://kc-i.jp/tw/">Knowledge Capital</a>.

 While this pape reflected less on my personal thoughts, I was able to convey the message I had learned and observed while studying abroad.
 Alongside this paper, because I was studying abroad precisely at the time the pandemic began to grow, I worked on a more reflective piece about my experiences studying abroad during a pandemic as an international student.